jamesshore/lab13_angularjs/readme.md

 The Lab: Front-End Frameworks: AngularJS
 ===========

-This repository contains the sample code for the [Front-End Frameworks: AngularJS](http://www.letscodejavascript.com/v3/episodes/lab/13) episode of James Shore's screencast.
+This repository contains the sample code for the [Front-End Frameworks: AngularJS](http://www.letscodejavascript.com/v3/episodes/lab/13) episodes ([Part I](http://www.letscodejavascript.com/v3/episodes/lab/13), [Part II](http://www.letscodejavascript.com/v3/episodes/lab/14)) of James Shore's screencast.
 Let's Code: Test-Driven JavaScript is a screencast series focused on rigorous, professional JavaScript development.

-This episode is an exploration and review of the [AngularJS](https://angularjs.org/) framework for building web applications.
+These episodes are an exploration and review of the [AngularJS](https://angularjs.org/) framework for building web applications.
 This repository contains an example application written in AngularJS.
 It demonstrates several concepts:

 1. **Sample application.** The sample application code can be found in `src/client`.
 The main page template is in `index.html`.
 Its controller is in `example.js`.
 The AngularJS UI code consists of several directives, which may be found in `src/client/ui`.